Notifications Guide

 Notifications Not Sending

-1. Bot Permissions: Ensure bot has "Send Messages" and "Embed Links" in notification channel
+1. Bot Permissions: Ensure bot has "Send Messages" and "Embed Links" in the notification channel

-2. Channel Exists: Verify notification channel hasn't been deleted
+2. Channel Exists: Verify the notification channel hasn't been deleted

-3. Streamer Status: Confirm streamer is actually live (check platform directly)
+3. Streamer Status: Confirm the streamer is actually live (check the platform directly)

 Delayed Notifications